Oblique corrections when $m_W \neq m_Z \cos{\theta_W}$ at tree level: Observables in terms of the oblique parameters

-Plugging $\widehat \rho^\mathrm{BBM} \! \left/ \widehat \rho^\mathrm{BM} \right.$ from eq.~\eqref{eq:rho BM vs BBM} into eq.~\eqref{eq:rhostar BBM with rhohat} one gets
+Plugging $\widehat \rho^{\,\mathrm{BBM}} \! \left/ \widehat \rho^{\, \mathrm{BM}} \right.$ from Eq.~\eqref{eq:rho BM vs BBM} into Eq.~\eqref{eq:rhostar BBM with rhohat} one gets

-Equation~\eqref{jvuf99} is gauge-invariant, finite, and is expressed only in terms of observable quantities and bare self-energies.
-Note that by using eq.~\eqref{eq:rho BM vs BBM} to get rid of the dependence on $\widehat \rho^\mathrm{BBM} \! \left/ \widehat \rho^\mathrm{BM} \right.$ we effectively replaced the divergent quantity $T$ by the finite quantity $K$, \cf\ eqs.~\eqref{rhostarSM} and~\eqref{jvuf99}.
-This is a general substitution rule that holds for all the EW observables when one uses as input $m_W$ instead of a value of $\widehat \rho$.\footnote{In fact, one may trade the oblique parameter $T$ for $m_W$ in models with $\widehat \rho = 1$ too.
+Equation~\eqref{jvuf99} is gauge-invariant, finite, and is written only in terms of observable quantities and bare self-energies.
+By using Eq.~\eqref{eq:rho BM vs BBM} to get rid of the dependence on $\widehat \rho^{\,\mathrm{BBM}} \! \left/ \widehat \rho^{\,\mathrm{BM}} \right.$, we effectively replaced the divergent quantity $T$ by the finite quantity $K$, \cf\ Eqs.~\eqref{rhostarSM} and~\eqref{jvuf99}.
+This is a \emph{general substitution rule} that holds for all the EW observables when one uses $m_W$ as an input instead of $\widehat \rho = 1$.\footnote{Indeed, one may trade the oblique parameter {$T$} for {$m_W$} in models with {$\widehat \rho = 1$} too.
 However, this is not really practical, because instead of calculating $T$ one would then have to calculate the difference in the predictions for $m_W$ between the SM and an NPM.}